sdp8483/pl_project_templates/02_cnc_pcb/pcb/gerber/README.md

 Run `pcb2gcode` to use millproject for creating backside milled PCB.

 For front silkscreen edit `millproject_fsilk` with filenames and x-offset.
-Run `pcb2gcode --config=milLproject_fsilk` to create front silkscreen gcode.
+Run `pcb2gcode --config milLproject_fsilk` to create front silkscreen gcode.